-"Closing the books" refers to the process of finalizing an entity's financial information and creating reports after a specified accounting period has ended.
-Closing procedures are performed to keep accounting data organized and ensure all transactions for the period are properly accounted for and recorded on a timely and accurate basis.
+'Closing' refers to the process of finalizing an entity's financial information and creating reports after a specified accounting period has ended.
+Closing procedures are performed on an interim and year-end basis to keep accounting data organized and ensure all transactions for the period are properly accounted for and recorded on a timely and accurate basis.